-- 4.3.1 The National Planning Policy Framework (NPPF) 2021, outlines a presumption in favour of sustainable development, that planning should be plan-led, decisions should be approached in a positive and creative way and high quality design should be sought. - Section 2 Achieving Sustainable Development - Section 4 Decision-making - Section 5 Delivering a sufficient supply of homes - Section 8 Promoting healthy and safe communities - Section 11 Making effective use of land - Section 12 Achieving well-designed places. - Section 14 Meeting the challenge of climate change, flooding and coastal change - Section 15 Conserving and enhancing the natural environment - Section 16 Conserving and enhancing the historic environment - 5.
-Consultations - 5.1 Nottinghamshire County Council Highways - No objections subject to conditions outlined in the appendix. - 5.2 Nottinghamshire County Council Rights of Way No objections. - 5.3 Nottinghamshire Wildlife Trust - Provide general advice regarding ecology on the site. - 5.4 Council's Waste Collection - Provide general advice regarding bin storage requirements. - 5.5 Environmental Health - No objections. - 5.6 Nottinghamshire County Council Local Lead Flood Risk Authority - Raise no objections. - 5.7 The Councils Tree Officer - No objections to the proposal - 5.8 Eastwood Town Council - Raise objections on the grounds of over intensification of the site, access and egress from the site onto an already over used narrow steep road, alternative access should be considered via Nottingham Road, lack of open space and the impact on existing residents of Garden Road, - 5.9 Written representations Site notices were originally posted, a press notice published and neighbouring properties.
-Following receipt of amended plans, neighbours were re consulted along with the posting of site notices.
-68 responses were received.
-The responses can be summarised as follows: - Flood risk; - No mention of provision to deal with un-regulated surface water run-off;
+- 5.1 Nottinghamshire County Council Highways - No objections subject to conditions outlined in the appendix. - 5.2 Nottinghamshire County Council Rights of Way No objections. - 5.3 Nottinghamshire Wildlife Trust - Provide general advice regarding ecology on the site. - 5.4 Council's Waste Collection - Provide general advice regarding bin storage requirements. - 5.5 Environmental Health - No objections. - 5.6 Nottinghamshire County Council Local Lead Flood Risk Authority - Raise no objections. - 5.7 The Councils Tree Officer - No objections to the proposal - 5.8 Eastwood Town Council - Raise objections on the grounds of recent flooding events, a planning application should be made for the entire site and not partial and flood risk and site drainage for the site requiring full consideration - 5.9 Written representations - Site notices were originally posted, a press notice published and neighbouring properties notified.
+33 responses were received.
+The responses can be summarised as follows: - Flood risk; - No mention of provision to deal with un-regulated surface water run-off; - Single access into the site is inadequate as Lynncroft is a narrow road, an additional access onto other roads is needed; - The layout should ensure that all units have adequate parking so as to avoid on-street parking and overflow onto nearby roads; - Loss of valued greenfield site and playing fields, which is currently available for use by the public; - Neighbour amenity, particularly overlooking and loss of privacy due to the raised level of the site, and noise and disturbance; - Impact on character and appearance of the area, which is currently open and green; - Concerns in respect of construction traffic including deliveries of materials and impact on adjacent streets, which is not suitable for HGV's, and in respect of construction traffic parking on nearby roads;

-- Single access to 110 dwellings is inadequate as Lynncroft is a narrow road, an additional access onto other roads is needed; - The layout should ensure that all units have adequate parking so as to avoid on-street parking and overflow onto nearby roads; - Loss of valued greenfield site and playing fields, which is currently available for use by the public; - Neighbour amenity, particularly overlooking and loss of privacy due to the raised level of the site, and noise and disturbance; - Impact on character and appearance of the area, which is currently open and green; - Concerns in respect of construction traffic including deliveries of materials and impact on adjacent streets, which is not suitable for HGV's, and in respect of construction traffic parking on nearby roads; - Noise and disturbance during construction works; - Consideration of landscaping to provide buffer between the development and existing houses; - Doctors and schools will be overrun.
+- Noise and disturbance during construction works; - Consideration of landscaping to provide buffer between the development and existing houses; - Loss of wildlife; - Doctors and schools will be overrun.